 The Academy of Prosocial Learning provides the following definition of humane education: “Humane education encourages cognitive, affective and behavioral growth through personal development of critical thinking, problem solving, perspective taking, and empathy as it relates to people, animals, the planet, and the intersections among them.”
 Humane education fosters compassion, healthy choices, social-emotional growth, critical thinking skills and a sense of purpose in young children.
 Humane education activities and learning apply in many settings.
 For example:

-- As part of a visit from the local humane society, a child learns that millions of dogs and cats are euthanized every year in the U.S. alone.
+- As part of a visit from the local humane society, an individual learns that millions of dogs and cats are euthanized every year in the U.S. alone.
 She shares this with her family and friends and encourages all to adopt companion animals from shelters and never buy animals again.

 - As part of his summer camp experience at a farm animal sanctuary, a child bonds with a calf and does independent investigation to discover how they are treated in the dairy industry and pledges to abstain from dairy products.

 The application of humane education requires that those delivering the interventions are compassionate, knowledgeable, trained and have the expertise necessary to attend to the needs of people, other animals and the natural world simultaneously.
-Students who complete the humane education and interventions for early learners certificate will:
+Students who complete the humane education and interventions certificate will:

 - Maintain a firm understanding of the interconnections between humans, other animals and environmental health